Hammock (ecology): Tropical hardwood hammocks

 In the United States, tropical hardwood hammocks are found in southern Florida.
 Sub-types of hammocks in southern Florida include rockland hammocks on the Miami Rock Ridge and in the Big Cypress National Preserve, Keys rockland hammocks in the Florida Keys, coastal berm hammocks in the Florida Keys and along the north shore of Florida Bay, tree island hammocks in the Everglades, shell mound hammocks, coastal rock barren hammocks in the Florida Keys, and sinkhole hammocks on the Miami Rock Ridge.

 The trees forming the canopy of the southernmost tropical hardwood hammocks in Florida are almost all West Indian species.
 The southern live oak (Quercus virginiana) is the only temperate hardwood species to appear regularly in such hammocks.
 Hammocks along the east coast of Florida as far north as Cape Canaveral, and along the west coast of Florida as far north as the mouth of the Manatee River on Tampa Bay, include West Indian species as canopy trees, but with increasing numbers of temperate species with increasing latitude, so that tropical hardwood hammocks grade into temperate hardwood hammocks.

-The tree island hammocks in the Everglades appear as teardrop-shaped islands shaped by the flow of water in the middle of the slough.
+The tree island hammocks in the Everglades appear as teardrop-shaped islands shaped by the flow of water in the middle of a slough.
 Many tropical species such as mahogany (Swietenia mahagoni), gumbo limbo (Bursera simaruba), and cocoplum (Chrysobalanus icaco) grow alongside the more familiar temperate species of southern live oak, red maple (Acer rubrum), and hackberry (Celtis laevigata).